 The concept of “Opposite Elements” or schools of architecture is the basis for both designs.

-The wall was once white, painted in a soft colour, but after the second war, the building was rebuild with exposed bricks.
+The wall was once white, painted in a soft color, but after the second war, the building was rebuild with exposed bricks.

 Duke Karl tried to make a deal with Austria giving Bavaria away.

-People here never excused him and gave to this place the name "Stachus" based on a Restaurant, which was hear to the Place on the other side of the street.
+People here never excused him and gave to this place the name “Stachus” based on a Restaurant, which was heard to the Place on the other side of the street.

 Another Jewel from Friedrich von Thiersch.

-As a milestone to the canalisation of water in the city, constructed by the sculptor Hildebrandt.
+As a milestone to the canalization of water in the city, constructed by the sculptor Hildebrandt.

 Platz der Nationalsozialismus

-The eternal flame which will remember us on the suffering from many victims from the National Socialism.
+The eternal flame will remember us on the suffering of many victims from National Socialism.

-Between the Residence, Old Postal Office (copy from Hospizzi di Inoccenti) and Bayrische Staatsoper.
+Between the Residence, Old Postal Office (copy from Hospizzi di Innocenti) and Bayrische Staatsoper.